SSWConsulting/SSW.Rules.Content/rules/how-does-the-sysprep-process-work-what-does-the-scripts-do-why-is-this-process-so-complicated/rule.md

 ---
-seoDescription: Windows sysprep process explained: Generalize Windows, rename computer, and run scripts for SQL Server, SharePoint installation and configuration.
+seoDescription: Windows sysprep process explained - Generalize Windows, rename computer, and run scripts for SQL Server, SharePoint installation and configuration.
 type: rule
 archivedreason:
 title: How does the sysprep process work, what does the scripts do?
 Why is this process so complicated ?
 guid: cbd6b55b-c6dd-4789-be1f-cc48e197a78b
 uri: how-does-the-sysprep-process-work-what-does-the-scripts-do-why-is-this-process-so-complicated